-At ANU the examinable component of a PhD in Mathematical Sciences consists solely of research, which is presented in the form of a substantial thesis, usually after three to four years for full-time students, or about double this for part-timer students.
-The length of a PhD course is nominally three years, and most PhD scholarships reflect this by running out after this time.
+At ANU the examinable component of a PhD in Mathematical Sciences consists solely of research presented in the form of a substantial thesis, usually after three to four years for full-time students, or about double this for part-timer students.
+The length of a PhD course is nominally three years, and this is reflected in the timeframe of most PhD scholarships.

-Every PhD student has a supervisory panel, which consists of a primary supervisor and at least two other staff members.
-The role of the supervisor and the panel is to help you find a suitable research project, direct you to relevant background mathematics, and provide a formal ‘sounding board’ for you while you pursue your research.
+Each PhD student has a supervisory panel consisting of a primary supervisor and at least two other staff members.
+The role of the supervisor and panel is to help you find a suitable research project, direct you to relevant background mathematics, and provide a formal ‘sounding board’ for you while you pursue your research.

 Students are required to submit annual reports of their progress to the University's central administration, and after 18 months each student must present a mid-term review.
 This normally takes the form of a seminar presentation of the research area, followed by a discussion with the supervisory panel.
 This a convenient time to meet with the entire panel and discuss the progress of your research project.
 Students must present a final seminar on their PhD research before submitting their thesis for examination.

 Daily life as a PhD student